- Home ›

 If you take a look around at the couples you know, it might seem like cheating is rampant.
 Unfortunately, the statistics support this observation.
 The Institute for Family Studies survey showed that 20% of men and 13% of women report cheating on their husbands or wife.

-Maybe you’ve even had (or been) an unfaithful spouse yourself before.
+Maybe you’ve even had (or been) an unfaithful spouse before.
 If so, then you probably know that emotional infidelity can be every bit as painful as sexual infidelity.

 Nowadays, it seems like we’re all glued to our phones.
-Frequent texting on the part of one spouse (even with a close friend of the opposite sex) isn’t necessarily a relationship red flag, but how can you tell where a close friendship ends and an emotional affair begin?
+Frequent texting on the part of one spouse (even with a close friend of the opposite sex) isn’t necessarily a relationship red flag, but how can you tell where a close friendship ends and an emotional affair begins?

 Let’s explore the connection between emotional affairs and texting, whether your marriage is solid or you’re doomed for divorce.